 An air dryer installed at the point of use will eliminate the problem by delivering clean, dry compressed air.
-A Parker Membrane Compressed Air Dryer, for example, uses a combination of coalescing technology and an advanced membrane separation system (see Figure 1) to remove 99.99% of contaminants down to 0.01 micron, and lower the pressure dew point of the compressed air to as low as -40°F/C. Simple Installation consists of connecting a standard compressed air line to the inlet and connecting the outlet to the application.
+A Parker Membrane Compressed Air Dryer, for example, uses a combination of coalescing technology and an advanced membrane separation system (see Figure 1) to remove 99.99% of contaminants down to 0.01 micron, and lower the pressure dew point of the compressed air to as low as -40°F/C. The simple installation consists of connecting a standard compressed air line to the inlet and connecting the outlet to the application.
 Once installed, the unit is ready for continuous operation - 24 hours per day, 7 days per week.
 The only maintenance required involves changing the coalescing prefilter cartridges periodically.
 The membrane module requires no maintenance.

 Figure 1: How a membrane compressed air dryer works

 Benefits of installing a membrane air dryer

 - Reliable, economic alternative to pressure swing and refrigerant dryer technologies

 - Reduced maintenance and downtime.